Chastleton, a place of myths and memories

 Owned by the same increasingly impoverished family until 1991, Chastleton remained essentially a time capsule and a hidden treasure-trove for nearly 400 years as the interiors and collection gradually yielded to the ravages of time.

 The house is considered one of the finest and perfectly proportioned country houses of the early 17th century.
-Built as a statement of wealth and power by a prosperous wool merchant, during the early reign of King James I.
+It was built as a statement of wealth and power by a prosperous wool merchant, Walter Jones, during the early reign of King James I.

-With associations as diverse as links to the Gunpowder Plot, the Jacobite rebellion and Bonnie Prince Charlie and as the home of the game of croquet, which was created and codified at Chastleton; there truly is something for everyone at Chastleton House and Gardens.
+With associations as diverse as links to the Gunpowder Plot, the Jacobite rebellion and Bonnie Prince Charlie and as the home of the game of Croquet, where the rules were codified; there truly is something for everyone at Chastleton House and Gardens.